By Dr. Pat Lindsay “Pinky” Catalla-Buscaino, FANHS-Houston, Texas Chapter President

 - October 9th: FANHS-HTX x SEAPhoto Filipino American History Month Art Exhibition 5pm CST at Alief Art House located at Alief SPARK Park & Nature Center, on the corner of Beechnut & Dairy View, Houston, TX 77072.
 Filipina American curators and artists, Erika Mei Chua Holum and Kat Cua embody this year’s FAMH theme by featuring photography to showcase youth activism in the United States through ephemeral materials of direct actions and organizing efforts.
 FREE EVENT.
 OPEN TO COMMUNITY.

 - October 30th: Yellow Rose Movie Screening and Banig or Treat with FANHS x FYP at Alief Art House located at Alief SPARK Park & Nature Center, on the corner of Beechnut & Dairy View, Houston, TX 77072.
 FREE EVENT.
 OPEN TO COMMUNITY.
 Banig or Treat starts at 5pm CST and all families and children are welcome to dress up in their Halloween costumes.
 At 7pm CST, we will feature several Filipino-American films:

-- YELLOW ROSE, the feature film is an award-winning Filipino American movie, starring Lea Salonga, Eva Noblezada, Dale Watson, and Princess Punzalan.
+- YELLOW ROSE, this feature film is an award-winning Filipino American movie, starring Eva Noblezada, Lea Salonga, Dale Watson, and Princess Punzalan.
 Watch the trailer here.